FrankPortman/bayesAB/README.md

 ## Fast Bayesian Methods for A/B Testing in R

-bayesAB provides a suite of functions that allow the user to analyze AB test data in a similar light to common frequentist hypothesis tests (t-test, proportion test, etc.).
+bayesAB provides a suite of functions that allow the user to analyze A/B test data in a Bayesian framework. bayesAB is intended to be a drop-in replacement for common frequentist hypothesis test such as the t-test and chi-sq test.

-bayesAB contains functions for choosing an informative prior and will allow you to directly state the probability P(A > B) for counts and proportions.
-This has several implications, namely in terms of interpretability.
-Frequentist t-tests that rely on p-values are notoriously hard to interpret for statisticians and non-statisticians alike.
-Bayesian methods are also immune to 'peeking' and are thus valid no matter when a test is stopped.
+Bayesian methods provide several benefits over frequentist methods in the context of A/B tests - namely in interpretability.
+Instead of p-values you get direct probabilities on whether A is better than B (and by how much).
+Instead of point estimates your posterior distributions are parametrized random variables which can be summarized any number of ways.
+Bayesian tests are also immune to 'peeking' and are thus valid whenever a test is stopped.

+The general bayesAB workflow is as follows:

+- Decide how you wanta to parametrize your data (Poisson for counts of email submissions, Bernoulli for CTR on an ad, etc.)
+- Use our helper functions to decide on priors for your data (`?bayesTest`)
+- Fit a `bayesTest` object
+..- Optional: Use `combine` to munge together several `bayesTest` objects together for an arbitrary / non-analytical target distribution
+- `print`, `plot`, and `summary` to interpret your results

 We also have unit tests so you know this shit is serious.

-### To Do

-#### V1

-- Documentation
-- Vignette for usage
-- Hook up 'closed forms'
-- Programmatic usage for plots - specifying which you want or being able to extract those objects safely
-- Tests

-#### V2

-- More distributions

 ## Installation